-This is my favorite carrot cake as it’s both moist and decadent, and topped with smooth cream cheese frosting to boot!
+This is my favorite carrot cake as it’s both moist and decadent, and topped with smooth cream cheese frosting!

 I can’t believe tomorrow is Thanksgiving.
 Where does the time go?
 Before you know it, Christmas and New Year’s will be upon us.
 I don’t know about you, but I am pumped for 2017.

 Coming back to today’s post (and more importantly, cake), I’m sharing my absolute FAVORITE carrot cake recipe.
 I found the recipe on SAVEUR when I was looking for a carrot cake to make for my mom’s boyfriend’s birthday.